 Publishing a New Version of an Existing Crate

 When you’ve made changes to your crate and are ready to release a new version, you change the version value specified in your Cargo.toml file and republish.
-Use the Semantic Versioning rules at http://semver.org/ to decide what an appropriate next version number is based on the kinds of changes you’ve made.
+Use the Semantic Versioning rules at http://semver.org to decide what an appropriate next version number is based on the kinds of changes you’ve made.
 Then run cargo publish to upload the new version.

 Deprecating Versions from Crates.io with cargo yank